How to Integrate PTZ Cameras into your Live Setup

 Another thing to consider with regards to video quality is the length of the cabling.
 HDMI, although a cheaper alternative to SDI, tends to require shorter runs so you do not run into decreased video quality.

-Another completely separate point is that nowadays, many PTZ cameras on the market are moving to IP connection where the cameras are connected to your hardware via Wi-fi, LAN, or WAN connection.
-There are many pros using IP cameras, mainly the ease of connecting the camera, so definitely something to consider.
+Another completely separate point is that nowadays, PTZ cameras on the market are moving to IP connection where the cameras are connected to your hardware via Wi-fi, LAN, or WAN connection.
+There are many pros to using IP cameras and NDI video streams mainly the ease of connecting the camera, so definitely something to consider.

 Choosing your Live-production Switcher